Reputation, Learning and Project Choice in Frictional Economies: Introduction

 \subsection{Organization of Results}

 In Section~\ref{sec: model}, I introduce the dynamic learning and project selection model.
 Three main objects in the study of agent's optimal policy are the matching value function $v_q(\pi)$, the reputation or reservation value function $w(\pi)$, and the matching set $\mathcal{M}$.
-We will see how the agent's optimal policy can be translated to a fixed-point solution of a system that connects the above three elements.
+We will see how the agent's optimal policy can be translated into a fixed-point solution of a system that connects the three elements mentioned above.

 In Section~\ref{sec: Opt_with_learning}, I find the unique optimal tuple $\langle w^*,v^*,\mathcal{M}^*\rangle$ in the space of continuously differentiable value functions, i.e., $C^1[0,1]$.
 I study the properties of the value functions (such as monotonicity and convexity), and show the sections of the optimal matching set are \textit{increasing intervals}, and hence the agent's optimal policy is to stay matched with a project so long as her reputation is larger than a certain threshold.
 The threshold for high type projects is lower, and hence the agent shows more tolerance for failure when matched to the high types.
-Specifically, letting $\mathcal{M}^*_q$ to indicate the interval of reputation levels at which the agent stays with a $q$-project, then at the optimum $\mathcal{M}^*_a \subseteq \mathcal{M}^*_b$.
+In particular, by letting $\mathcal{M}^*_q$ represent the interval of reputation levels where the agent remains matched with a $q$-project, it follows that at the optimum $\mathcal{M}^*_a \subseteq \mathcal{M}^*_b$.
 Due to the search frictions, there is a cost region that $\mathcal{M}^*_a \neq \emptyset$, and thus even the low type projects get selected.

 I present the qualitative features of the matching sets and the value functions in Section~\ref{sec: Qual}.
 In particular, to uncover the unique role of learning on the shape of the optimal matching sets and value functions, I study the \textit{no-learning} counterpart of the original model in Section~\ref{subs: no_learning_version}.
-Specifically, I let the agent's true type to be equal to her reputation (i.e., a number $\pi \in [0,1]$), as opposed to a background hidden binary variable $\theta\in \{L,H\}$.
+Specifically, I assume that the agent's true type is equal to her reputation (i.e., a number $\pi \in [0,1]$), as opposed to a background hidden binary variable $\theta\in \{L,H\}$.
 This will shut down the learning channel, that is the Bayesian learning force will be absent in the associated Bellman equations.